earthstar-project/earthstar/docs/specification.md

 >
 > In future versions we will allow the `content` field to be `null`, so we can handle document metadata without the full size of the content -- "sparse mode".
 Document signatures are based on the `contentHash`, not the `content` itself.
 This allows us to verify signatures on sparse-mode documents.

+## Format

+The format is a short string describing which version of the Earthstar specification to use when interpreting the document.

+It MUST consist only of printable ASCII characters.
+TODO: max length?

+The current format version is `es.4` ("es" is short for Earthstar.)

+If the specification is changed in a way that breaks forwards or backwards compatability, the format version MUST be incremented.
+The version number SHOULD be a single integer, not a semver.

+Other format families may someday exist, such as a hypothetical `ssb.1` which would embed Scuttlebutt messages in Earthstar documents, with special rules for validating the original Scuttlebutt signatures.

+### Format Validator Responsibilities

+Earthstar libraries SHOULD separate out code related to each format version, so that they can handle old and new documents side-by-side.
+Code for handling a format version is called a **Validator**.
+Validators are responsible for:

+* Hashing documents
+* Signing new documents
+* Checking document validity when ingesting documents.
+See the Document Validity section for more on this.

+Therefore each different format can have different ways of hashing, signing, and validating documents.

+TODO: define basic rules that documents of all formats must follow

 ## Path

 The `path` field contains a string following the path formatting rules described earlier.

-The document is invalid if the author does not have permission to write to the path, following the rules described earlier in "Write permissions".
+The document is invalid if the author does not have permission to write to the path, following the rules described earlier in "Write Permissions".

 The path MUST contain at least one `!` character IF AND ONLY IF the document is ephemeral (has the optional `deleteAfter` field).

+The shortest valid path is two characters long.
+The longest valid path is TODO.

-## Timestamps
+## Timestamp

-Timestamp are integer **microseconds** (millionths of a second) since the Unix epoch.
+Timestamps are integer **microseconds** (millionths of a second) since the Unix epoch.

 ```ts
 // javascript